-Are you curious?
-Do you wonder what makes the universe tick?
-Do you like solving problems with your head or coming up with interesting, hands-on solutions?
+Physics careers can be exciting for those who are naturally curious and wonder what makes the universe tick.
+If you like solving problems and creating interesting, applied solutions, studying physics at Cecil College may be the initial path to a rewarding career.
 A physicist’s work ranges from basic research into the tiny subatomic realm to the dynamics of galaxies, as well as the practical development of devices and instruments.
 This program prepares students to transfer to a four-year institution for continued study in physics.
 Physics students acquire skills that are in high demand: problem solving, data analysis, ability to communicate complex ideas and an understanding of how the world works.

 Physics (Associate of Science)